rebelsky/sams-assorted-musings-reflections/index-by-topic.md

 > What I mean by "thinking in Unix"

-Introduction, part 4: Other important issues
+Introduction, part 4: Thinking like SamR

 > Additional perspectives that underlie the rest of the course/book/essays.